forcedotcom/devops-center-feedback/KNOWNISSUES.md

 1. On the Pipeline Environments, click **Edit Branch**.
 2. From the Use an Existing Branch drop-down, select any branch, then click **Save**.
 3. Click **Edit Branch** again.
+4. but now click on the create branch from main toggle.
+And in the name use : 'main' or your desired branch..
+And hit save.
+&&& is it supposed to say create y9 from main??
-4. &&& this didn't work for me.
+5. &&& this didn't work for me.
 Get errors once I activate the pipeline

 ## DevOps Center Records Count Against Org Storage Limits